 - keep your colleagues safe

-Risks are present at all times – in the classroom, on excursions, in activity sessions and in residences.
+Risks are present at all times – in the classroom, on Educational Visits, in activity sessions and in residences.
 We all need to be aware of them and minimise them.

 We need to consider two things